Zombie Nightmare: Mystery Science Theater 3000

 Zombie Nightmare was featured in a season six episode of Mystery Science Theater 3000 (MST3K), a cult science fiction comedy television series in which the character Mike Nelson and his two robot friends Crow T. Robot and Tom Servo are forced to watch bad films as part of an ongoing scientific experiment.
 The episode was first showcased during Comedy Central's "Fresh Cheese" fall 1994 tour around college campuses in the United States.
 It made its television debut on Comedy Central on 24 November 1994.
-The episode premiered during the channel's annual Turkey Day marathon of MST3K episodes, which West hosted.
+The episode premiered during the channel's annual Turkey Day marathon of MST3K episodes, which Adam West hosted.
 In The Amazing Colossal Episode Guide, a series guide written by MST3K members, Mary Jo Pehl described the movie as "painful" and said that the members of the show "thoroughly, intensely, and unequivocally hated this movie".
 In 2009, Shout!
 Factory released the episode as part of the "Volume XV" box set, and in 2017, the episode was added to Netflix.